 By doing so, we develop the skills that ALL adventurers need.
 Like the ability to accept a certain level of discomfort in order to achieve a goal or to make a sacrifice now in order to facilitate a greater success later on down the road.

 The next step in developing the adventurer’s attitude is to begin stepping outside of your comfort zone.

 If this is new to you, feel free to start small.
 Maybe, instead of ordering the same meal every week at your favorite restaurant, you try something new or go to an entirely new place.
 Maybe you try to learn a new skill, or explore a new location.
 You’ll notice that none of this is extremely frightening or dangerous.
 That’s just fine.

 Once you’re comfortable with things like that, you can take a day hike in a nearby National or State Park.
 Then try out a camping trip.
 Eventually, you could take on a backcountry backpacking trip, if you want.

 Do you want to retire to live in a van, sailboat, RV, or tiny house?
 Explore what that’s like now by renting one for a few days, or even a week or two, and get a feel for whether actually doing it lives up to the romantic idea of doing it.

 Stretch your comfort zone, taking on bigger challenges as you go.
 You don’t have to make huge changes all at once — just like investments, let them grow over time.

-Like most things, retirement of any kind comes down to what you want.
-If you want to retire early, chill at home, watch some ball games, and work in the garden, by all means do that.
+Like most things, the retirement of any kind comes down to what you want.
+If you want to retire early, chill at home, watch some ball games, and work in the garden, by all means, do that.

 When I say “rich life,” I’m not referring only to money.
 Though money is an important element in leading a rich life — and you’ll find plenty of posts on this site that can help with financial choices — I’m talking about the quality of life, the level of happiness you experience, the fulfillment you enjoy, and the experiences you explore.
 An adventurer’s attitude will absolutely help you lead your own rich life.